What can I say about London that hasn’t already been said?

 A lot of people think that there’s going to be a bunch of tits and ass running around and they’re exactly right.

-However, people aren’t going to be having sex in the corners and no one will try to shove something in your face without asking you first.
+Also, no one will try to shove something in your face without asking you first.

 Except these people are probably wearing less or have really extravagant outfits.